Dark City (1950 film): Production

-The film, with a working title of No Escape, was produced between April 5 and May 12, 1950 with additional scenes and retakes completed between May 9 and May 11.
-Several Los Angeles locations were used: Griffith Observatory, Union Station, North Hollywood, an amusement pier in Ocean Park, the Wilshire Plaza Hotel and the Valley Vista Motel in the San Fernando Valley.
+The film, with a working title of No Escape, was produced between April 5 and May 12, 1950, with additional scenes and retakes completed between May 9 and May 11.
+Several Los Angeles-area locations were used: Griffith Observatory, Union Station, North Hollywood, an amusement pier in Ocean Park, the Wilshire Plaza Hotel and the Valley Vista Motel in the San Fernando Valley.
 Background shots were also filmed in Las Vegas and Chicago.